boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 ## Replay Attacks

 ### Replayed Subscription (Update)

 {{riss}} shows the example of a replayed subscription request.
-This example assumes that the attacker does not change the source IP address that was initialy captured in the packet to be replayed.
+This example assumes that the attacker does not change the source IP address that was initially captured in the packet to be replayed.
 The received Map-Reply is silently ignored by the xTR.

 ~~~~ aasvg
                      +---+                          +----+